The Roots of Meditative Healing™

 “O my Lord, the Lord’s humble servants become healthy.” -Guru Ram Das

 In contemporary times the Master Yogi Bhajan, PhD, brought to the present times the experience about the key technical dimensions of the Self-Sensory System, the deep stillness of inner silence (Shunia) and the methodology for reaching an expanded awareness (Samadhi) along with the power of prayer.
-Other contributors to the development of this approach, like Gurudev Singh and Subagh Singh, are also to be acknowledged.
-It is through the pass of time and the product of centuries of spiritual evolution and mediation, how we have crystallized a universal state of awareness, and now is available to be shared openly.
+A very important contribution to the development of this approach was carried out by Gurudev Singh and his School of Sat Nam Rasayan® (www.gurudevsnr.com), as well as Subagh Singh Khalsa, the author of “Anatomy of Miracles”.
+Altogether it is through the craft of time and the dedication of many people through centuries how we have crystallized and shared a state of healing awareness that channels the energy of Grace.

 “I am just teaching a science.
 This is how it is and this science is not modern.
 Only is application is modern.
 The scriptures show that people were being given this knowledge 20.000 years B.C.E.
 This human science existed much earlier than this modern times.
 My old notes suggest that anyone can be cured of a disease through the meditative process and the pituitary gland“. -Yogi Bhajan